julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [BUG] Clicking exit links can sometimes select the wrong one if you select near the end of a line - it selects the exit on the new line.
-Is this an Android issue with spannables or am I doing something wrong?
-  - Double check span calculations in Activity::addHyperLinkExits().
 - [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
 I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
 I can send a screenshot for this if I'm not being clear."
   * See email as he also included a screen shot.
 - [FEATURE] Tell the user when they get a ruby - make it much more obvious.
 Atm just mentioned in text and counter in corner goes up.